chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 [Example Gist](https://gist.github.com/chriswebb09/dff9d5bd0964d817ac22d75d092733ba)

 Recently I’ve been interested in building something that streams media.
 So last week, I started an example project, which streams ma4 music files from Apple’s iTunes Preview API.
 It’s been an interesting experience.
+If you are interested, you can check it out here: [Musicly](https://github.com/chriswebb09/Musicly).
 In the process managed to touch some features in iOS that I had I been interested in looking at but hadn't had the chance to use.
 I’ll be posting some examples in the next few posts.
 To start with, I want to go over monitoring the progress of a download in your application from both a data and UI perspective.

 The final project I've built using the example code in the post looks like this: